-Amongst you I know there is many, Will miss of a Capital Prize:

-Yet nevertheless, no Sorrows express, But dry up your watry Eyes:
+Amongst you I know there is many, Will miss of a Capital Prize: Yet nevertheless, no Sorrows express, But dry up your watry Eyes:

+le :

+PILLS to Purge Melancholy.
+264
-Young Lasses it is but in vain,

-In sorrowful Sighs to complain;

-Then ne'er be faint hearted, tho' Luck be departed,

-For all cannot reckon to gain:

-Yet venture young Lasses, your Guineas bring in, The Lucky will have the good Fortune to win.
+Young Lasses it is but in vain, In forrowful Sighs to complain; Then ne'er be faint hearted, tho' Luck be departed, For all car not reckon to gain: Tet venture : Lasses, your Guineas bring in, The Lucky the good Forune to win.

-A SONG on the JUBILEE.
+ASSIGn the JUBILEE